 “Well that doesn’t look so bad,” says the person in my head that contradicts everything I do.
 It should be noted those numbers are mg of CoQ10 per kilogram of food.
-That’s half a pound of beef heart to get 100mg of CoQ10, a standard recommended dose.
+That’s 2.2 pounds of beef heart to get 100mg of CoQ10, a standard recommended dose.

 If you think that’s bad, let’s look at the Ubiquinol content of foods.

 To get a dose of 100mg Ubiquinol, you need:

 - A little over 8 lbs of peanuts

 - Roughly 22 lbs of avocados (hipsters: do not attempt!)